wp-plugins/itro-popup/readme.txt

 	★ Great and fast support for all your problem with our popup plugin.
 	★ All in a very easy way to use!

 WANT MORE FEATURES?
-Try ITRO Popup Premium for free!
+Try ITRO Wordpress Marketing for free!
 [TRY IT FOR FREE!](http://www.itro.eu/)

 ITRO Popup is a very lightweight Plugin for Wordpress which allow users to add a fully-customizable  and perfectly centered popup.